 - You’d like to be very close by and see each other frequently, but don’t want to be in the same house.

-- Your senior is still fairly independent and still wants to live on their own, but you both feel better if you’re close enough to help when needed.
+- Your family member is still relatively independent and still wants to live on their own, but you both feel better if you’re close enough to help when needed.

-- There isn’t enough room for your senior.
+- There isn’t enough room for your loved one.

 - Living under one roof would be too stressful for everyone involved.